gsheppar/Prisma-SD-WAN-O365/README.md

 # Prisma SD-WAN O365 Global Prefix Sync (Preview)
-The purpose of this script is to download a list of IPv4 prefixes from O365 endpoint list and populate them as a Path Global Prefix.
+The purpose of this script is to download a list of IPv4 prefixes from O365 endpoint list and populate them as a Path/Security/QoS Global Prefix.

 #### License
 MIT